Here’s a reprint of a great BBC article:

 “First we need to improve the health of women before they get pregnant, and second we need to improve the quality of maternal care in America.”

-The Centres for Disease Control (CDC) in Atlanta is the US government agency that collects national statistics on the numbers of women dying during childbirth.
+The Centres for Disease Control (CDC) in Atlanta is the US government agency that collects national statistics on the number of women dying during childbirth.

 Dr. Bill Callaghan of the CDC says the latest maternal mortality data suggests one in four to one in five women who die have heart disease or diseased blood vessels.

 To the extent that we don’t explain racial disparity in

 pregnancy-related mortality, we’re going to have difficulty making

 Dr. Bill Callaghan

 Could that be due to women being overweight?
 I asked.
 “It could be,” replies Dr. Callaghan, “the obesity epidemic has not spared women of reproductive age.”